1987 Formula One World Championship: Race 15: Japan

 Formula 1 returned to Japan for the first time in 10 years and the circus came for the first time to the twisty, very demanding Honda-owned Suzuka track near Nagoya having been at the very fast Fuji Speedway in 1977.
-An exciting World Championship showdown between Williams-Honda teammates Nelson Piquet and Nigel Mansell was on the cards, Piquet was 12 points ahead of Mansell.
-During qualifying Mansell crashed heavily at the fast Snake sweepers behind the paddock, the accident left him with severe bruising to his backbone, re-triggering an old injury and it was decided that he should not be allowed to race.
+An exciting World Championship showdown between Williams-Honda teammates Nelson Piquet and Nigel Mansell was on the cards, Piquet was 12 points ahead of Mansell, but already had 11 points results so would not be able to score as easily, meaning two wins for Mansell would give the Brit the title.
+However, during qualifying Mansell crashed heavily at the fast Snake sweepers behind the paddock.
+The accident left him with severe bruising to his backbone, re-triggering an old injury and it was decided that he should not be allowed to race.
 Having spent Friday night in hospital Mansell flew back to Europe on Saturday evening.
 Nelson Piquet was World Champion for the third time, his season-long consistency having paid dividends.
 The entry was much as it had been in Mexico although AGS decided to replace Pascal Fabre with Roberto Moreno.
 Gerhard Berger took pole position in his Ferrari ahead of Alain Prost's McLaren, Thierry Boutsen's Benetton-Ford and Michele Alboreto in the second Ferrari.
 Then came Piquet and Teo Fabi (Benetton) with the top 10 completed by Ayrton Senna (Lotus), Riccardo Patrese (Brabham-BMW), Stefan Johansson's McLaren and the second Brabham of Andrea de Cesaris.
 In the race Berger took the lead at the start and was never threatened, winning a dominant victory; this was Ferrari's first victory since the 1985 German Grand Prix.
 Boutsen chased Berger early on but dropped behind Senna, Piquet and Johansson.
 Piquet's race ended with an engine failure in the closing laps, so fourth place went to Alboreto with Boutsen fifth and Satoru Nakajima sixth.